 Evaluating technologies that hope to guide antibiotic use

-We are part of a national partnership awarded over £200,000 to design a platform for assessing tests that aim to steer antibiotic treatment.
+The NIHR Newcastle MIC are part of a national partnership awarded over £200,000 to design a platform for assessing tests that aim to steer antibiotic treatment.

 The multidisciplinary team of researchers spans several other organisations including Kings College London, University of Leeds, University of Manchester, Newcastle University and North West Ambulance Service NHS Trust.
 Three public contributors are also part of the project team.

-Read more about the study
+Read more about the PROTECT study.